-Cape Town might have less business opportunities than Johannesburg but it has far more going for it in terms of world-class attractions and things to see and do.
+Cape Town might have fewer business opportunities than Johannesburg but it has far more going for it in terms of world-class attractions and things to see and do.

-Whether they're interested in historic sites and museums, or scenic cruises and gorgeous beaches, Cape Town has plenty to keep its expat residents occupied on weekends.
+Whether expats interested in historic sites and museums, or scenic cruises and gorgeous beaches, Cape Town has plenty to keep its residents occupied on weekends.

-A good way to start getting orientated is to catch a Hop on, Hop off City Sighteeing bus which cruises around town linking all of its major attractions through a variety of stops.
-There is also a mini peninsula tour, which takes passengers around the mountain.
+A good way to start getting orientated is to catch a hop-on, hop-off sightseeing bus which cruises around town linking all of its major attractions through a variety of stops.

 Recommended sightseeing in Cape Town